Search

 lies addicts tell

-The Most Common Lies Addicts Tell to Themselves & Others
+The Most Common Lies Addicts Tell Themselves & Others

 Generally, lies and addiction go hand in hand.
 Whether you’re an active addict or know someone who is, you know there are a set of common lies addicts tell themselves and loved ones, over and over again.
 Lying and deceit live at the core of addiction.
 Addicts tell lies to cover their actions, justify their addiction, and overtime; their lies become their reality.